mcecode/standards/code/tools/node.js/npm.md

 ```

 **Note:** The rationale for including this setting can be found [here](https://github.com/eslint/eslint#why-doesnt-eslint-lock-dependency-versions) and [here](https://www.twilio.com/blog/lockfiles-nodejs).

+## Standard file names

+When applicable to the project, use the following file names:

+- `./index.js`, as the main entry point
+- `./cli.js`, as the main CLI executable

+## Node.js support

+- Prefer supporting only ECMAScript modules over CommonJS modules or both.
+- Prefer following the [Node.js release cycle](https://nodejs.org/en/about/releases) and supporting only supported Node.js versions (i.e. Current, Active LTS, and Maintenance LTS releases).

 ## Steps to publish a package